-- a) Be prepared by a Registered Land Surveyor in accordance with the rules of the Planning Board in such form as will be required for recording with the Middlesex South Registry of Deed or filing with the Land Court. - b) Show all lot lines, existing and proposed, all existing buildings, structures, walls, wells, fences, rock ridges and outcroppings, water courses, wetlands, septic systems, and flood plain areas, locations of all rights of way and easements on the lot and rights of way and easements on abutting land which are appurtenant to the lot and contours of the existing and finished grades of the access at two (2) foot intervals and contours of the balance of the lot at not more than five (5) foot intervals. - c) Show the location, width and center line of all existing and proposed access roadways, necessary drainage facilities, all filling, cutting and grading required for the construction thereof, and shall include a profile sheet showing the present and finished grades of such roadways. - d) Contain a locus plan showing the location of the proposed Section 4.4 and Complying Lot with respect to surrounding lots and streets.
+- (1) Be prepared by a registered land surveyor in accordance with the rules of the Planning Board in such form as will be required for recording with the Middlesex South Registry of Deeds or filing with the Land Court.

+- (2) Show all lot lines, existing and proposed, all existing buildings, structures, walls, wells, fences, rock ridges and outcroppings, watercourses, wetlands, septic systems, and floodplain areas, locations of all rights-of-way and easements on the lot and rights-of-way and easements on abutting land which are appurtenant to the lot and contours of the existing and finished grades of the access at two-foot intervals and contours of the balance of the lot at not more than five-foot intervals.

+- (3) Show the location, width and center line of all existing and proposed access roadways, necessary drainage facilities, all filling, cutting and grading required for the construction thereof, and shall include a profile sheet showing the present and finished grades of such roadways. - (4) Contain a locus plan showing the location of the proposed Section 4.4 and complying lot with respect to surrounding lots and streets.

-4.4.6 Minimum Requirements.
+F. Minimum requirements.
 The Planning Board shall not grant a special permit under this section unless all of the following requirements are satisfied:

-- a) Frontage and Width The Section 4.4 Lot shall have at least 50 feet of frontage on a public street and shall be at least 50 feet wide at every point. - b) Building Limitations Not more than one single family dwelling is to be located on each of the Section 4.4 Lot and the Complying Lot.
-No such single family dwelling may be located on the proposed Section 4.4 Lot at the time of application or approval of the special permit.
-The special permit shall contain a recorded restriction against further division of the Section 4.4 Lot creating any additional building lots. - c) Adequate Access There will be adequate actual access from the street to the single family dwelling located or to be located on the Section 4.4 Lot and the Complying Lot, respectively.
-The access to the Section 4.4 Lot shall be within the boundary lines of the Section 4.4 Lot and not subject to any public or private easement or easements unless the Planning Board finds that such easement or easements will have no effect or only minimal effect on the proposed use of the access, in which case the Planning Board may waive the foregoing provision and include a finding supporting such waiver in its decision hereunder. - d) Lot Size The Section 4.4 Lot shall contain at least twice the required minimum lot size of the residence district in which it is located.

-e) Additional Setbacks Each building greater than 160 gross square feet on the Section 4.4 Lot shall have the following minimum setback from each street and lot line (in lieu of those specified in Section 4.2):

-- 1) 100 feet in Residence A

-- 2) 125 feet in Residence B

-- 3) 150 feet in Residence C

-The Planning Board may by special permit authorize an accessory structure having no more than 160 gross square feet to be located closer to the side and rear setbacks, but not closer than the setbacks specified in Section 4.2.

-f) Underground Utilities All utilities will be installed underground unless the Planning Board specifically finds that above ground utilities will have minimal impact on adjacent lots.
+- (1) Frontage and width.
+The Section 4.4 lot shall have at least 50 feet of frontage on a public street and shall be at least 50 feet wide at every point. - (2) Building limitations.
+Not more than one single-family dwelling is to be located on each of the Section 4.4 lot and the complying lot.
+No such single-family dwelling may be located on the proposed Section 4.4 lot at the time of application or approval of the special permit.
+The special permit shall contain a recorded restriction against further division of the Section 4.4 lot creating any additional building lots. - (3) Adequate access.
+There will be adequate actual access from the street to the single-family dwelling located or to be located on the Section 4.4 lot and the complying lot, respectively.
+The access to the Section 4.4 lot shall be within the boundary lines of the Section 4.4 lot and not subject to any public or private easement or easements unless the Planning Board finds that such easement or easements will have no effect or only minimal effect on the proposed use of the access, in which case the Planning Board may waive the foregoing provision and include a finding supporting such waiver in its decision hereunder. - (4) Lot size.
+The Section 4.4 lot shall contain at least twice the required minimum lot size of the residence district in which it is located. - (5) Additional setbacks. - (a) Each building greater than 160 gross square feet on the Section 4.4 lot shall have the following minimum setback from each street and lot line (in lieu of those specified in § 240-4.2): - [1] One hundred feet in Residence A. - [2] One hundred twenty-five feet in Residence B. - [3] One hundred fifty feet in Residence C. - (b) The Planning Board may by special permit authorize an accessory structure having no more than 160 gross square feet to be located closer to the side and rear setbacks, but not closer than the setbacks specified in § 240-4.2. - (6) Underground utilities.
+All utilities will be installed underground unless the Planning Board specifically finds that above ground utilities will have minimal impact on adjacent lots.